RTCA DO-160 Testing Standard: Everything You Need To Know

 What is DO-160 testing?

 DO-160 is a live document that contains environmental testing requirements for aerospace industry.
-The official title of the document is Environmental Conditions and Airborne Equipment Test Procedures.
+The official title of the document is Environmental Conditions and Airborne Equipment Test Procedures, defining the conditions and test procedures for airborne equipment.
 The Radio Technical Commission for Aeronautics (RTCA) is responsible for maintaining and disseminating DO-160.

-Since its first publication in 1975, the European Aviation Safety Agency (EASA) and the U.S. Federal Aviation Administration (FAA) have embraced DO-160, despite it not being a government standard or rule.
+Since its first publication on February 28, 1975, certification authorities like EASA and the U.S. Federal Aviation Administration (FAA) have relied on DO-160 for airworthiness verification, despite it not being a government standard or rule.

-According to an advisory circular published by the FAA in June 2011, RTCA / DO-160 has been used as an environmental testing standard for airborne equipment since 1958, when it was known as DO-130.
+According to an advisory circular published by the FAA in June 2011, RTCA / DO-160 has been used as an environmental testing standard and test procedures for airborne since 1958, when it was known as DO-130.

-Introduced in December 2010, the latest iteration of DO-160, referred to as DO-160G, includes revisions related to test conditions, power input, and susceptibility to radio frequencies, among other factors.
+Introduced in December 2010, the latest iteration of DO-160, referred to as DO-160G, is the version the FAA encourages using for new articles and includes revisions related to test conditions, power input, and susceptibility to radio frequencies, among other factors.
 Although equipment installed on aircraft is not mandated to undergo DO-160 environmental testing, it has become widely accepted across the industry by equipment vendors, airlines, compliance testing institutions, and government agencies.
-This acknowledgment serves to establish a consensus regarding the quality and reliability standards for aviation equipment.
+This acknowledgment serves to establish a consensus regarding the quality and reliability standards used to validate the safety and reliability of avionics equipment and broader on board equipment in aviation environments.
+DO-160 covers dynamics, climatic, and EMI/EMC environments while supporting determining equipment compliance and evaluating equipment reliability.

 23 test standards are included in DO-160: